zeeghazi/laravel8-Vue3-Inertia-Websockets/README.md

 It requires php 8+

+This template uses Laravel Echo with Websocket ( https://github.com/beyondcode/laravel-websockets ) which is pusher replacement

 ## How To Use

 - Clone using Git / Download as Zip and extract to your local folder